Siledik

-Siledik, Kırkağaç is a town in the district of Kırkağaç, Manisa Province, in the Aegean region of Turkey.
+Siledik is a neighbourhood of the municipality and district of Kırkağaç, Manisa Province, Turkey.
+Its population is 82 (2022).

 History

-The ancient name of the village is Stratonikea Mysia.
+The ancient name of the village is Stratonicea.
 Founded in the Seleucid Empire, it was named after the Stratonikea in western Anatolia.
 It was one of two such cities.
-The other, Mugla Yatagan, is located in Kariya Stratonikea, which was established in the name of his wife Mysia.
+The other Stratonicea was located in Ancient Caria, current Muğla Province.

 Archaeology excavations of the ancient town have been started.